tiprankstipranks

 Our revenues derived from investment securities may be volatile and subject to a variety of risks.

 We generally maintain investment securities and trading positions in the fixed income markets.
 Unrealized gains and losses associated with our investment portfolio and mark-to-market risks associated with our investment portfolio are affected by many factors, including our credit position, interest rate volatility and volatility in capital markets, among other economic factors.
 Our return on such investments could experience volatility, and such volatility may affect our financial condition and results of operations.
 If we were required to liquidate our holdings in these investment securities and/or exit positions prior to maturity or prior than we had anticipated, it could result in losses and may affect our financial condition and results of operations.
 Additionally, accounting regulations may require us to record a charge prior to the actual realization of a loss when market valuations of such securities are impaired and such impairment is considered to be other than temporary.
 We also have investments in mortgage backed securities, including collateralized mortgage obligations.
 These securities are participations in pools of loans secured by mortgages under which payments of principal and interest are passed through to security holders.
 These securities are subject to prepayment risk, particularly during periods of declining interest rates, and extension risk during periods of rising interest rates.
 Prepayments of the underlying real estate loans may shorten the lives of the securities, thereby affecting yields to maturity and market values.
-Losses on investment securities were higher in 2024 due to a $9.7 million impairment loss on two commercial mortgage backed securities where the underlying collateral consisted of skilled nursing facilities with credit deterioration, which we expect to sell in the near term and $13.2 million of losses resulting from the repositioning of a portion of the investment portfolio during 2024.
-While we do not expect these losses to continue in 2025, these losses are an example of losses experienced as a result of volatility in revenues derived from investment securities.
+During 2025, the Company realized $22.3 million of losses on investment securities, compared to $22.6 million in 2024.
+The repositioning of a portion of the investment portfolio accounted for losses of $6.5 million and $13.2 million in 2025 and 2024, respectively, while impairment write-downs on securities with credit deterioration accounted for $8.1 million of losses in 2025 and $9.7 million in 2024.
+While we do not expect these losses to continue in 2026, these losses are an example of losses experienced as a result of volatility in revenues derived from investment securities.

 Accounting & Financial Operations6 | 14.3%